vhbui02/til/11ty/11ty-cheatsheet.md

 ### 3. [Front Matter Data in Layout Templates](https://www.11ty.dev/docs/layouts/#front-matter-data-in-layouts)

-- Anything duplicated among the Pages goes inside Layout Templates.
-Duplicates among low-level Layout Templates can be put inside high-level Layout Templates (11ty called it [Layout Chaining](https://www.11ty.dev/docs/layout-chaining/))
+- Anything duplicated among the Pages can be put inside Layout frontmatter.
+- There are many level of Layouts (11ty called it [Layout Chaining](https://www.11ty.dev/docs/layout-chaining/)): duplicates among low-level Layout frontmatter can be put inside high-level Layout frontmatter.
-- By default, the Layout Template's extension is `.html` and placed inside `src/_includes/layouts/*.html`.
+- **By default**, the Layout extension is `.html` and placed inside `src/_includes/layouts/*.html`.
-- Layout Template's frontmatter data can be merged with Page's frontmatter data, Page's frontmatter data have higher priority.
+- Layout frontmatter can be merged with Page frontmatter, Page frontmatter has higher precedence.
-- Layout Template's frontmatter data can specify some [special data keys](#special-data-keys) that would prove useful for all Pages, use `layout:` allow one Layout Template using other Layout Template.
+- Layout frontmatter can include some [special data keys](#special-data-keys) (e.g. `tags`, `permalink`, `layout:`...) for Pages to use.

 > [!NOTE]
 >